 In order to evaluate your progress and healing, we will see you for one or more post-operative checks during the first 1–8 weeks.
 In most cases, after surgery we will also look forward to seeing you back for a periodontal maintenance cleaning and an examination of tissue maturation about 10–12 weeks following the surgery.

 Please alert the office to any allergies or sensitivities that you might have to antibiotics.
 You will be prescribed an antibiotic if our doctor determines it to be necessary.
 Take as directed until gone.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.

-Depending on Dr. Beall, Dr. Blanton, and Dr. Beall, Dr. Blanton, Dr. Christopher or Dr. Borden‘s treatment plan, you may be allowed oral sedatives requiring a ride to and from the office.
+Depending on Dr. Beall, Dr. Christopher, Dr. Blanton or Dr. Madison‘s treatment plan, you may be allowed oral sedatives requiring a ride to and from the office.
 Please bring your remaining tablets with you.

 - Ativan (Lorazepam)

 - Again, do NOT eat or drink anything (including water) for at least 6 hours prior to surgery.
 However, it is important that you take any regular medications (high blood pressure, antibiotics, etc.) or any pre-medications that we have provided, using only a small sip of water.